rokroskar/sparkhpc/README.md

 ## Using other schedulers

 Currently only LSF is supported.
 However, adding support for other schedulers is rather straightforward (see the `LSFSparkCluster` implementation for an example).
+Please submit a pull request if you implement a new scheduler or get in touch if you need help!

 To implement support for a new scheduler you should subclass `SparkCluster`.
 You must define the following *class* variables: